 I’ll also let you know what my choice was (and why).

-SiteGround vs Bluehost: what’s different?
+SiteGround vs Bluehost: Who Wins in 2020?

 Check out this summary table to quickly compare these two providers: